POETRY AND ELEGANCE IN EFFECTIVE COMBAT

 Felling an Opponent who Grasps You

 A participant asks how a certain Taijiquan movement can be used for combat.
 This movement is not found in most styles of Taijiquan, and is similar to “Black Tiger Guards Door” in Shaolin Kungfu.
-Grandmaster Wong shows how it can be used to fell an opponent who tries to grasp you.
+It can be used to fell an opponent who tries to grasp you.

 Following the Opponent's Momentum

-Grandmaster Wong demonstrates the movement to fell an opponent on slow motion so that participants can see the fine points involved.
+The movement to fell an opponent is shown in slow motion so that participants can see the fine points involved.
 Rotating the waist to follow the momentum of the opponent is important.

 Jade Girl Threads Shuttle